Nutritional Interventions Help Combat Depression, Especially for Pregnant Women, Study Suggests

 Rechenberg was completing a master’s in ethics at Yale when she began the research as part of her focus on bioethics.
 The paper was published in the June issue of the Yale Journal of Biology and Medicine.

 According to the World Health Organization, depression is the leading cause of mental disability worldwide.
 While common, mental illnesses are hard to treat and doctors rely on a few catchall drugs, says Rechenberg.

 “Person to person, mental health is reported differently, experienced differently and lived differently,” she says.
 “There may be other things we can do other than or in addition to standard medications.”

-This Article was submitted by Denise L Meyer, on Tuesday, September 17, 2013.
+This article was submitted by Denise L Meyer on September 17, 2013.